 Rematches are some of the most exciting fights in the UFC.
 There’s always a storyline between two fighters going into their second fight, as tensions run high between the familiar combatants.

 Still, you want to be smart if you’re handicapping a rematch, and the statistics say sequels usually play out the same way as the first fight.
 Winners of the first fight are 52-26 overall in rematches, so while it might not be a sure-fire bet, it’s worth noting that rematches go the same way 66% of the time.

 Some fighters have multiple rematches on their records, but there’s no real notable trends for these fighters.
 Take Conor McGregor for example; he lost his first fight against Nate Diaz at UFC 196, but ended up winning the rematch at UFC 202.

 On the flip side, McGregor beat Dustin Poirier at UFC 178 but lost their rematch at UFC 257.
 These results are included in the 50-24 figures listed above, but it’s interesting to note that a fighter of McGregor’s caliber has won and lost rematches.

 You just never really know what’s going to happen in MMA, which is why you should bet with caution, even for rematches.
 Still, it’s worth remembering that the first-fight winner usually comes out on top the second time.

 Conor McGregor became the UFC’s first “double champ” when he moved up a weight class and defeated Eddie Alvarez for the lightweight championship at UFC 205.
 McGregor cemented his place in combat sports history as the first fighter to hold UFC belts in two divisions simultaneously.

-Since then, four more fighters have attempted to win a second belt, and three of them have succeeded:
+Since then, six more fighters have attempted to win a second belt, and three of them have succeeded: